Skin cancer may be treated more successfully if it is caught early.

 Skin cancer, including melanoma, is curable if spotted early.
 A careful skin examination may identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
-Adults should examine their skin regularly.

-Have your doctor check your skin during any other health examinations.
+- Ask your doctor to check your skin during health examinations.

 - Bring any suspicious skin growths or changes in a mole to the attention of your doctor.

 U.S. Preventive Services Task Force (2016).
 Screening for skin cancer: U.S. Preventive Services Task Force recommendation statement.
 JAMA, 316(4): 429–435.
 DOI:10.1001/jama.2016.8465.
 Accessed July 27, 2016.